The Kodaira dimension of even spin strata of Abelian differentials: Introduction

 The goal of this paper is to improve the understanding of the birational geometry of strata of Abelian differentials in the series of components that have been left aside in previous work: the even spin case.
-It is well known that those strata $\bP\omoduli[g,n](\mu)$, the projectivized moduli spaces of Abelian differentials with labeled singularities of orders prescribed by a partition~$\mu = (m_1,\ldots,m_n)$ of $2g-2$, can have up to three components in the holomorphic case $m_i \geq 0$ for all~$i$, according to the classification by Kontsevich--Zorich \cite{kozo1}.
+It is well-known that these strata $\bP\omoduli[g,n](\mu)$ can have up to three connected components in the holomorphic case $m_i \geq 0$ for all~$i$, according to the classification by Kontsevich--Zorich \cite{kozo1}.
 In the case when the strata are connected, they behave as expected for many moduli spaces: low-genus examples are uniruled \cite{Bar18, BudGonality}, while for large genus, many patterns of zeros, including cases with both few and many zeros, have their Kodaira dimension shown to be maximal in \cite{Kodstrata}, i.e., being of general type.
 Here, we complement the understanding in the case of partitions~$\mu$ where the strata are disconnected.

 If $\mu = (g-1,g-1)$ or $\mu = (2g-2)$, then the strata have a hyperelliptic component $\bP\omoduli[g,n](\mu)^{\hyp}$, and these components are always rational by the explicit parametrization of hyperelliptic curves.
-If all entries of~$\mu$ are even, then the strata have odd spin and even spin components (which come on top of hyperelliptic components if $g \geq 4$).
-For odd spin and the many types alluded to above, it was also shown in \cite{Kodstrata} that these components are of general type.
+If all entries of~$\mu$ are even and $g\geq 4$, then the strata can have odd spin and even spin components whose generic elements are not hyperelliptic.
+For odd spin and the many types alluded to above, it was also shown in \cite{Kodstrata} that these components are of general type in large genus.

 The most interesting remaining case is the series of even spin components of the minimal strata, i.e., $\mu = (2g-2)^{\even}$.
-This is because the even spin component is entirely contained in the unique generalized Weierstrass divisor (see Section~\ref{sec:genWP}, in particular the reference to Theorem~\ref{thm:bullock} by Bullock) that can be defined for this partition.
-Note that the generalized Weierstrass divisor was crucially used for all other strata dealt with in \cite{Kodstrata}.
+This is because the even spin component is entirely contained in the unique generalized Weierstrass divisor (see Section~\ref{sec:genWP}) which was crucially used for all other strata dealt with in \cite{Kodstrata}.
 Our main result below is to overcome this difficulty, to apply the usual strategy of ``canonical is ample plus effective," and to show that even and odd spin components behave similarly, contrasting with the hyperelliptic case.

 \begin{theorem} The even spin components of the coarse moduli spaces of Abelian differentials with a unique zero, $\bP\Omega \mathrm{M}_{g,1}(2g-2)^{\even}$, are of general type for $g = 31$ and $g \geq 33$. \end{theorem}